New Patient Registration

 There are 3 steps in the registration process.
 Please ensure that you complete all steps.

 1 and 2 Patient Registration Questionnaire and GMS1 Form

 - Please email us email@example.com to get the patient registration questionnaire and GMS1 form (required by the Lambeth CCG), or call in and pick them up.
+We need to know your full current address before we give / email you any forms.
 As it can take a minimum of six weeks for your records to be transferred to us, we ask some important questions about your past medical history as well as data about ethnicity required by the local health authority (NHS South East London) to ensure fair access.

 3 Proof of Address

 - When you submit the patient registration questionnaire and GMS1 form you need to provide us with recent proof of address (a recent utility bill, council tax form, bank statment, tenancy agreement); this can be scanned and emailed to us together with your two registration forms, or you can bring them in.
 Please note, a driver's license is not proof of address.

 All the forms need to be signed before being given in at reception, sent via fax to 020 8678 5405 or scanned and emailed to firstname.lastname@example.org